quinqu/echo-server/README.md

 - Generate authentication token on server startup using the [cryto/rand](https://golang.org/pkg/crypto/rand/) package

 ### Concurrency:
-- Using `http.ListenAndServeTLS` function from the [net/http](https://golang.org/pkg/net/http/) which returns [http.Serve](https://golang.org/src/net/http/server.go) and this method creates a new service goroutine for each incoming connection
+- Using `http.ListenAndServeTLS` function from the [net/http](https://golang.org/pkg/net/http/) which returns `http.Serve` and this method creates a new service goroutine for each incoming connection, [source code](https://golang.org/src/net/http/server.go)

-Start an echo server example:

- `$ echoserver --port=8000`